farhadpiri/vgg-network-implementatio/README.md

 Here is my implementation of VGG network in tensorflow via CPU processing You may increasae the epochs to increase the accuracy, and for faster training please consider using GPU.
+We also will train and evaluate our model.